ReelTalkers/reel-algorithm/README.md

 ###Data Setup

-* Download the zip file into the main directory of the project.
+* Download the zip file into the `data/` directory of the project.
-* Decompress and rename the directory `data/`
+* Decompress and rename the subdirectory to `full/`

 ##Data Description